Afrikan P. Bogaewsky: Life in exile

 After leaving Russia he lived in Constantinople, Belgrade, and Sofia, the new Cossack "capital" for the great numbers of Cossacks who had emigrated from the South of Russia.
 Bogaewsky was an active leader of the exiled Cossacks, helping to form and lead the All-Cossack Union in the West.
 In 1921, he appealed to emigrant Cossacks to unite in towns and villages according to their place of residence on the Don and to elect their chieftains and village governments.
 Wrangel's headquarters and the commanders of Cossack units organized military units in the newly formed hamlets and villages.

 At the end of 1921 Krasnov, his predecessor as Ataman, appealed to Wrangel with a request to put pressure on Bogaewsky to return the post of Ataman to him, proposing to form a corps of Don, Kuban, and Terek Cossacks to resume hostilities in Russia in the spring of 1922.
 Wrangel rejected the proposal and supported Bogaewsky.
 Bogaewsky continued to fended off proposals by Krasnov and others for military operations seeking to restore the monarchy.

 Bogaewsky settled in Paris in 1923.
 He died there of a heart attack on October 21, 1934.
 He was buried on October 28 in the Sainte-Geneviève-des-Bois Russian Cemetery.

-Bogaewsky was awarded Order of Prince Danilo I and a number of other decorations.
+Bogaewsky was awarded the Order of Prince Danilo I and a number of other decorations.